IbraheemAloran/Collaborative-Filtering/README.md

 # Collaborative-Filtering
-Recommendation System using Collaborative Filtering
+Movie Recommendation System using Collaborative Filtering.
+Model consists of Matrix Factorization with fully connected layers, and dropout layers for experimentation.